srabosthyprama/My-Data-Analytics-Portfolio/Power BI Projects/Pizza Sales Report/Analysis-Dashboard/Readme.md

 ↓
 **Size Performance**
 ↓
-**Business Insights and Actions**
+**Insights and Recommendations**

-This structure allows users to move from:
+This structure allows the analysis to move from:

 > **"How is the business performing?"**